 We often talk about the classic tweed and black-panel designs dating back to the 1950s and ’60s.
 However, the Pro and Blues amps from the early ’90s are largely unaltered and still in production today, making them possibly the longest-running in Fender’s history.

 The latest Mark IV core version of the Pro Junior features lacquered tweed and a Jensen P10R Alnico speaker, which looks and sounds great – but it has pushed up the price somewhat, hence the welcome arrival of the limited-edition SE version we’re looking at here.
+We like it so much that it's one of the top picks in our guide to the best tube amps under $500.

 No relation to Fender’s original 6L6- powered Pro amps, the Pro Junior SE is a compact all-tube, solid-state rectified 1x10 combo, using a pair of 12AX7s in the preamp and a pair of grid-biased Groove Tubes EL84s in the output stage, driving a Fender Special Design loudspeaker.